vron7/Aha-s/README.md

 ```
 ---

-more **this**
 **this** is:
--this is established at the runtime, when funtion is invoked
+- this is established at the runtime, when funtion is invoked
--determined by how funtion is invoked (not where)
+- determined by how funtion is invoked (not where)
--is a reference to the object
+- is a reference to the object

 **this** is not the funtion itself